shashank-bhatt-07/Entity-Recognition-using-CRF/README.md

 In words_to_feature.py we are converting words to features as well as to labels i.e our entitys.

 In Entity Recognizer.py we are creating the model.

+Run Entity Recognizer.py to create a model and do predictions.
+If you want to create your own model for user usecase then update data.py file in same from format with your dataset.